State of the World Address: Marketing

 The label included its alternative marketing department in deploying many "low-key" tactics of marketing directly to retail stores without the "perception of hype", to raise the industry's general awareness of the band's existence and message.
 The label created a censored version of the album for radio stations, and an electronic press kit detailing the music's social issues was distributed to retailers.
 A 1980 Chevy Malibu emblazoned with the Biohazard logo was driven around Southern California, with label representatives passing out materials to cross-market the band with various social justice organizations.

 The band appeared on Beavis and Butt-Head, and the album's development was detailed for three weeks on MTV's Headbangers Ball.
 There were two contests to discover fans who bore the best Biohazard tattoos.
 The album was marketed to alternative radio stations in addition to metal stations.

+Background

+Several tracks for State of the World Address were developed from ideas dating back to the Urban Discipline sessions.
+Billy Graziadei has stated that an early version of "Five Blocks to the Subway" was originally recorded for Urban Discipline but held back, as the band did not feel it was ready for release at the time.
+The song was reworked and appeared on State of the World Address.

 Reception

 Critical

 Entertainment Weekly gave the album a B+, saying that with this album, the band is "redefining metal not only by writing what amount to modern-day protest songs, but also by creating thrash that grooves rather than lumbers" and concluding that "metal rarely gets as fierce or as forward-thinking as it does here".

 In 2016, Metal Hammer placed the album on its list of the top 10 rap metal albums.
 The review says the album "brought tough street-metal grit to bear upon flagrant boom-bap grooves", summarizing with this: "Rap-metal by default rather than design, it was a natural and neat fit for a band that deserves more credit for their pioneering nous."